SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 start_workflow_instance
 ```

-... you'll see, after `list_workflow_definitions`, another couple of commands `list_workflow_instances` and `start_workflow_instance`.
+In this list, after `list_workflow_definitions`, you'll see another couple of commands `list_workflow_instances` and `start_workflow_instance`.
 These, unsurprisingly, relate to other Workflow API endpoints described in the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource) definitions, specifically in the "Workflow Instances" group:

 ![Workflow Instances group](workflow-instance-group.png)

 The `list_workflow_instances` command reflects the API endpoint `GET /v1/workflow-instances` and the `start_workflow_instance` command reflects the API endpoint `POST /v1/workflow-instances`.

-> Observe how the API endpoints are organized along HTTP application protocol lines - we have a single HTTP resource `/v1/workflow-instances` but using the HTTP method `GET` retrieves the current representation of that resource, and using the HTTP method `POST` adds to it.
+> Observe how the API endpoints are organized along HTTP application protocol lines - we have a single HTTP resource `/v1/workflow-instances` but using the HTTP method `GET` retrieves the current representation of that resource (a collection of instances), and using the HTTP method `POST` adds to it (effectively adding a new instance to the collection).

 :point_right: Run the `list_workflow_instances` command: